percona/pmm-doc/docs/get-started/backup/prepare_storage_location.md

      - **S3**: Specify the S3-compatible backup location endpoint (URL), bucket name, and connection details.
      - **Local Client**: specify the path on your local client for files to be backed up to.

+!!! caution alert alert-warning "Important"
+    If your S3 endpoint is using a custom x509 certificate, PMM server must be able to verify it.
+For this, append the CA certificate to /etc/pki/ca-trust/extracted/pem/tls-ca-bundle.pem file inside the pmm-server container

 4. Optionally, for S3-compatible storages, you can click **Test** to check the connection.

 5. Click **Add** to create the location.

 ## Specific target directories for backups